danilw/GPU-my-list-of-bugs/README.md

 Just launch webbrowser in Vulkan mode:

-`chrome.exe --use-angle=vulkan --enable-features=Vulkan,DefaultANGLEVulkan,VulkanFromANGLE`
+`chrome.exe --use-angle=vulkan --enable-features=Vulkan,DefaultANGLEVulkan,VulkanFromANGLE --incognito`

 ### To **test in OpenGL**:

-On Windows Linux - just launch Webbroser in OpenGL mode `chrome.exe --use-angle=gl`
+On Windows Linux - just launch Webbroser in OpenGL mode `chrome.exe --use-angle=gl --incognito`

 ### To test shaders result in CPU-shader emulation:

 *Use swiftshader* (works on every platform but this is ***not best option***)

-`chrome.exe --use-gl=swiftshader-webgl`
+`chrome.exe --use-gl=swiftshader-webgl --incognito`

 Many of listed shaders *will crash swiftshader* or have completely wrong result because bugs in swiftshader.